 Monroe Street Bridge

 The historic Monroe Street Bridge was built in 1911.
-The 896-foot-long bridge spans the Spokane River downtown and connects the north and south sides of the city.
-Prior to its closure for construction, it carried more than 25,000 vehicles per day.
+The 896-foot-long bridge spans the Spokane River in downtown Spokane and connects the north and south sides of the city.
+Before its closure for construction, it carried more than 25,000 vehicles per day.

 DEA was retained in 2000 to manage and design the $18 million rehabilitation project.
 Prior to final design, DEA completed a technical and economic feasibility study of restoring, rehabilitating, or modifying the existing bridge, a multi-span, cast-in-place concrete, open-spandrel-deck arch structure.